isomerpages/moe-etd-tflb/index.md

       url: https://sites.google.com/moe.edu.sg/lg21/home
       alt: Image alt text
   - infobar:
-      title: Designers who redesign learning.
+      title: To Redesign Learning,
-      subtitle: Who are we?
+      subtitle: About CotF
-      description: Redesigning learning by using human-centric methodologies to enhance T&L for our teachers and students.
+      description: we use design thinking and other human-centric methodologies to find out how we can better support you and your students in your T&L experiences.
       button: Button Text
 ---